mahdibenkhater2-dot/fondation-bien-etrev0/README.md

-# Zen Data Miner - Wellness & Therapy Center
+# Fondation Bien étre - Wellness & Therapy Center

 A modern, responsive website for a wellness and therapy center specializing in holistic healing services.
 The site showcases various therapeutic services including massage therapy, traditional Chinese medicine, and wellness treatments.

 ## 🌿 About

-Zen Data Miner is a professional wellness center website that provides information about therapeutic services, pricing, training programs, and contact details.
+Fondation Bien étre is a professional wellness center website that provides information about therapeutic services, pricing, training programs, and contact details.
 The site features a clean, modern design with intuitive navigation and responsive layout optimized for all devices.

 ## ✨ Features